 TNAP: Can we start by knowing what your work schedule is like?

-TNAP: Some people have negative notions toward cleaning jobs.
+TNAP: Some people have negative notions about cleaning jobs.
 Do you have any insights to dispel this negative notion?

 TNAP: What’s the most surprising thing about being a cleaner?